Southeast Asia prepares for Trump's tariff threats – DW – 11/08/2024

 Not so dissimilar

-Analysts who DW spoke to also agreed that while Trump is a more "transactional" president than his predecessors, such diplomacy is normal in Southeast Asia.
+Analysts DW spoke to agreed that while Trump is a more "transactional" president than his predecessors, such diplomacy is normal in Southeast Asia.

 Since most Southeast Asian states are either outright autocracies or, at best, failed democracies, many leaders in the region may welcome a less values-focused US foreign policy.